At Home Drinking Every Night?

-They ought to also propose sturdier restrictions on the marketing and advertising of alcoholic drinks and propose far better labeling so customers may make an educated decision.”.
+They should also propose sturdier restrictions on the marketing and advertising of alcoholic drinks and propose far better labeling so customers may make an educated decision.”.

-“Alcoholic liver disease has been climbing for a lot of years, but we are not seeing the same thing in the majority of Western Europe.
+“Alcoholic liver disease has been climbing for many years, but we do not see the same thing in most of Western Europe.

 “It is a completely avoidable problem but has heartbreaking outcomes and a considerable price tag for the NHS.”.